Is There a Dimmer Outlook Ahead for ChemoCentryx Inc. (CCXI)?

 CCXI’s Market Performance

-CCXI stocks went down by -3.20% for the week, with a monthly jump of 0.21% and a quarterly performance of -34.86%, while its annual performance rate touched -49.58%.
-The volatility ratio for the week stands at 5.11% while the volatility levels for the past 30 days are set at 5.74% for ChemoCentryx Inc..
-The simple moving average for the period of the last 20 days is -1.89% for CCXI stocks with a simple moving average of -6.17% for the last 200 days.
+CCXI stocks went down by -14.47% for the week, with a monthly drop of -4.77% and a quarterly performance of -38.13%, while its annual performance rate touched -55.15%.
+The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 5.48% for ChemoCentryx Inc..
+The simple moving average for the period of the last 20 days is -13.65% for CCXI stocks with a simple moving average of -18.59% for the last 200 days.

 Analysts’ Opinion of CCXI